Skip to main content

 Guidance

-HMRC’s guidance for Estate and Letting Agent Businesses gives information to assist EABs in complying with their obligations under MLR 2017.
+HMRC’s guidance for Estate and Letting Agency Businesses gives information to assist EABs in complying with their obligations under MLR 2017.
 This is available on gov.uk.

-HMRC’s assessment of the MLR risks relevant to the EAB sector (‘Understanding Risk and Taking Action for Estate Agent Businesses) is published here.
+HMRC’s assessment of the money laundering, terrorist financing and proliferation financing risks relevant to the EAB sector (‘Understanding Risk and Taking Action for Estate Agent Businesses) is published here.

 EABs must take these publications into consideration as part of their compliance obligations under MLR 2017.
-A compliance intervention to a EAB should therefore include establishing whether and to what extent they have considered these publications and followed their guidance.
-EABS should be expected to provide an explanation for any departure from this guidance.
+A compliance intervention to an EAB should therefore include establishing whether and to what extent it has considered these publications and followed their guidance.
+EABs should be expected to provide an explanation for any departure from this guidance.

-You may find that an EAB has purchased RAs and/PCP documents from one of a number of firms that operate in producing these for the estate agent sector.
-These may be produced to you as evidence of compliance with the MLR 2017.
-These types of documents are often generic in nature and do not properly assess, or mitigate and manage the specific risks to which the business is subject, as required by the MLR 2017.
+You may find that an EAB has purchased its risk assessment (RA) and policies, controls and procedures (PCPs) documents from one of a number of compliance businesses that operate in producing these for the EAB sector.
+These may be produced to you as evidence of compliance with MLR 2017.
+There is a risk that these types of documents can often be generic in nature and may not properly assess or mitigate and manage the specific risks to which the business is subject, as required by MLR 2017.
 For more information on checking RAs and PCPs see ECSH32625 and ECSH32650.

 Customer Due Diligence (CDD)

-Regulations 27 and 28 MLR 2017 set out CDD obligations of a relevant person, which for an EAB is the buyer and seller.
+Regulation 4(3) MLR 2017 outlines that EABs are to be treated as entering into a business relationship with a buyer and seller.
+This regulation should be read in conjunction with regulations 27 and 28 MLR 2017 which set out CDD obligations of a relevant person.
 Section 6 of the EAB guidance provides detailed information on the specific checks that a business should consider implementing to demonstrate that satisfactory CDD and enhanced due diligence (EDD) measures have been conducted.
 A relevant person’s EDD obligations are set out in regulation 33 MLR 2017.

-HMRC’s ‘Understanding Risk and Taking Action for Estate Agent Businesses include non-exhaustive lists of potential risk factors for EABs to consider when determining appropriate risk based CDD measures.
+HMRC’s ‘Understanding Risk and Taking Action for Estate Agent Businesses’ document includes non-exhaustive lists of potential risk factors that EABs must consider when determining appropriate risk-based CDD measures.

 Suspicious Activity Reports (SARs)

-The business must consider whether it needs to seek a defence against money laundering or terrorist financing offence (DAML) (formerly known as a consent SAR) from the NCA before proceeding with a suspicious transaction or entering into arrangements.
+The business must consider whether it needs to seek a defence against money laundering (DAML) or terrorist financing offence (DATF) (formerly known as a consent SAR) from the NCA before proceeding with a suspicious transaction or entering into arrangements.

 Discrepancy Reporting

-Regulation 30A MLR 2017 requires EABs to report material discrepancies regarding its customers to Companies House.
-A material discrepancy is when the information a EAB holds on a customer is significantly different to the information recorded by Companies House about a person of significant control (PSC) of a company, or a registrable beneficial owner of an overseas entity, e.g. a difference in name, date of birth or nationality.
+Regulation 30A MLR 2017 requires EABs to report material discrepancies regarding their customers to Companies House.
+A material discrepancy is when the information an EAB holds on a customer is significantly different to the information recorded by Companies House about a person of significant control (PSC) of a company, or a registrable beneficial owner of an overseas entity (e.g. a difference in name, date of birth or nationality).

 Detailed information can be found here.